polar-app/polar-app/_drafts/gpt-2.md

 How could we stop it?

 We can't.
 It's just a matter of time until this technology is democratized and in the hands of everyone.

+The prices of GPUs and cloud computing is just getting cheaper and cheaper and eventually this is going to become commoditized.

-In five or so years you'll be able to build a model like GPT-2 in a few days to weeks with very little funding and off the shelf tools.
+In five or so years you'll be able to build a model like GPT-2 in a few days to weeks with very little funding and with off the shelf tools.

 We're going to have to deal with this one way or another.

 # Conclusion

-GPT-2 is really frightening but if we can mitigate the risks we might be able to use these system in the future and focus mostly on the positives.
+GPT-2 is really frightening but if we can mitigate the risks we might be able to use these systems in the future and focus mostly on the positives.

-We're going to need to educate older voters and people naive on modern technology on the risks of trusting fake news and deep fakes.
+We're going to need to educate older voters and people naive about modern technology on the risks of trusting fake news and deep fakes.

 This might be an uphill battle though.
-We already have fake news and we haven't done that good of a job dealing with it to date.
+We already have fake news and we haven't done a good job dealing with it already.
+How are we going to deal with it when its gets far far worse?